 "peep show contained in a box," 1680s, so called "in imitation of the foreign way of pronouncing rare show" [Johnson].
 "Johnson's statement is prob. correct; the early exhibitors of peep-shows appear to have been usually Savoyards, from whom the form was no doubt adopted" [OED].
-Early "peep shows" were more innocent than what usually was meant later by that word.
+Compare German raritäten-kabinet "cabinet of curiosities or rarities."
+Early peep shows were more innocent than what usually was meant later by that term.